ReproNim/reprostim/tools/audio-codes-notes.md

    psychopy
 ```

-Note: PsychoPy PTB sound was non tested on Ubuntu 22.04, due to upgrade to 24.04.
+NOTE: PsychoPy PTB sound was non tested on Ubuntu 22.04, due to upgrade to 24.04.

 ### On Linux (Ubuntu 24.04):